-None of the adult flu vaccines to be used in the UK in the 2016-2017 season contain the preservative thiomersal (mercury).
+None of the adult flu vaccines used in the UK in the 2016-2017 season contained the preservative thiomersal (mercury).
 We will update with information about 2017-2018 vaccines when we have it.

 There are several different makes of flu vaccine available each year.
 For full information on ingredients, ask for the Patient Information Leaflet for the vaccine you are offered.
 Inactivated flu vaccines used in the UK often contain very small amounts of the following ingredients:

 The most commonly reported side effects of flu vaccines are: pain, swelling or redness at the injection site, slightly high temperature, headache, feeling a bit unwell, shivering, or tiredness.
 The inactivated flu vaccine does not contain any live viruses and cannot give you flu.